RabbitSnore/deception_ei/reports/main_report.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 Since the interaction terms did not improve the model fit, there does not appear to be any evidence that emotional intelligence and empathy improve confidence-accuracy calibration.
 In the selected model (output below), the Perceiving EI subscale significantly predicts accuracy as above, but the coefficient for Perspective Taking is no longer significant.
-These results reduce my confidence that Perspective Taking really predicts accuracy.
+These results reduce our confidence that Perspective Taking really predicts accuracy.

 ```r